Regenerative ideas for farming success – the answer lies in the soil.

 Dr Hendrik Smith: Integra Trust Trustee, Integra Link Director and Lead Scientist of Integra

 Hendrik is a soil scientist with a PhD in Sustainable Agriculture obtained from the University of the Free State in 2006.
 The focus of his PhD was on the development of a model to research and develop conservation agriculture among farmers.
-Since 2013 he is the Conservation Agriculture facilitator at Grain SA https://www.grainsa.co.za/grain-research/conservation-agriculture.
+Between 2013 and 2020 he was the Conservation Agriculture facilitator at Grain SA.
+From 2020 onwards he has been the project leader of the conservation agriculture farmer innovation programme of ASSET Research (https://assetresearch.org.za/conservation-agriculture/).
 His responsibilities include the coordination and facilitation of conservation agriculture research and development projects implemented among all grain producers in South Africa; this programme is supported by The Maize and Winter Cereal Trusts.

 Hendrik started his career in 1993 as a soil scientist at the Agricultural Research Council, the Institute for Soil, Climate and Water (ARC-ISCW).
 In 1997 he became involved in land restoration through a number of Landcare projects, primarily aiming to research and develop Conservation Agriculture among smallholders in, inter-alia, the Limpopo, Eastern Cape, Mpumalanga, Gauteng and KwaZulu-Natal provinces.

 Hendrik is also responsible for the development of awareness and training material with respect to conservation agriculture, such as:

 Conservation agriculture for and in Africa:

 - Part 1: https://www.youtube.com/watch?v=QxrVxd4IjRI&feature=emb_title

 Shepherds of the soil (a few examples are):

 - Izak Dreyer: https://www.youtube.com/watch?v=rEwDmk8UhQ8